In this post, Matrix Scholarship student George Ge gives his hacks for nailing physics.

 So, to avoid this, I would highly recommend:

-The HSC trials are around the corner and the HSC is only a few months after that!
+The HSC Exams are around the corner!
 If you’re struggling with your Physics marks now, you’d better get on top of it before entropy really kicks in.
 Don’t worry, Matrix is here to help!